dojo/docs/developer/design/loader.rst

 Modes of Operation
 ==================

+The v1.7 loader is able to load both legacy modules and AMD modules in the same application.
+This allows client applications expressed with the legacy API to use dojo, dijit, and other libraries that have been expressed with the AMD API.
+In such cases, the loader must operate synchronously since modules written with the legacy API cannot be loaded asynchronously.
+Further, when some or all of the modules are cross domain, the loader must emulate the legacy cross-domain mode--which is actually asynchronous.
+Finally, the loader must provide support for building legacy modules so they may be injected with a script element to facilitate cross-domain loading.

 The v1.7+ loader has two basic modes of operation:

   * legacy: modules are loaded synchronously just like the v1.6- loader